On-Demand: Changing the OCD Mindset - Rapidly - 3.5 CEUs

-- Marriage and Family Therapists: The Knowledge Tree (TKT) has applied for core CE hours for marriage and family therapists for this workshop.
+- Marriage and Family Therapists: This workshop is approved for 3.5 core CE hours through GAMFT, approval #098-2021.
 TKT maintains responsibility for this program and its content.

 - Georgia Marriage & Family Therapists: Per the Georgia Composite Board, Core CE hours are now permitted to be earned through on-demand "asynchronous" webinars, and will count the same as live in-person Core CE hours.
 Ten asynchronous hours are expressly permitted, and an additional five hours can be used as "independent study" hours.